ytmytm/plus4-tcbm2sd/README.md

 | JP3 | (1-2) | choose software device number from Arduino A4 (1-2) or RXD/D1 (2-3) |
 | JP4 | (1-2) | choose device number in software (1-2) or hardware (2-3) |

+JP1, JP3 and JP4 default values are shorted by a thin trace under soldermask.
+If you want to change any of these settings you have to cut between the pads until connection is gone.

+JP3 is meant for Arduino Mini Pro clones that would have A4 line missing or in a completely different place.
+Note that you have to change the definitions on the top of the sketch code too.

 ## Parts

 Parts to be soldered directly:

 - 1x XC9572XL-VQ64 CPLD
 - 4x 0.1uF capacitor (0805 footprint)
-- (optional) 50 pin edge connector, straight or right angle
+- (optional) 50 pin edge connector, with 2.0mm pitch, straight or right angle (this part is unobtanium)

 Modules:

-- AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg)
+- AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg) often labeled as HW764; it usually comes with soldered angled pins, you need to replace them with straight ones
 - SD card 3.3V adapter (3.3V VCC, with no level shifters) [like this one](media/SD.jpg)
-- Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114
+- Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114; unnamed clones usually have 'The Simple' text on bottom soldermask

 If all you want is a paddle replacement then only the power supply module is needed.